stevencox/tycho/README.md

 ## Prior Art

-This work relies on or is motivated by these foundations:
+This work relies on these foundations:
 * **[PIVOT](https://renci.org/wp-content/uploads/2019/02/Cloud_19.pdf)**: A cloud agnostic scheduler with an API for executing distributed systems.
 * **[Kubernetes](https://kubernetes.io/)**: Widely deployed, highly programmable, horizontally scalable container orchestration platform.
 * **[Kompose](https://docs.docker.com/compose/)**: Automates conversion of Docker Compose to Kubernetes.
 Written in Go, does not provide an API.
 Supports Docker Compose to Kubernetes only.